dancebunny98/zapret2/docs/manual.en.md

 - arg: pattern_offset - initial offset within the pattern
 - default payload filter - "known"

 The function increases or decreases the length of the UDP L4 payload.
 When decreasing, part of the information is truncated and lost; when increasing, the extra space is filled with the `pattern`.
 UDP segmentation is impossible - if the MTU or PMTU is exceeded, the packet will be fragmented by OS on IP level.
-An error in case of exceeding the MTU will only be reported on Linux; other systems will silently fail to send the packet (windivert and ipdivert have no means of error detection).
+An error in case of exceeding the MTU will only be reported on Linux; other systems will silently fail to send the packet (WinDivert and ipdivert have no means of error detection).

 ### dht_dn